iqtier/automedic/README.md

 ```

 ## Usage
 Open your browser and navigate to http://localhost:3000 to see the application in action.
-You can add, edit, and delete services, manage employees, and handle authentication through the interface.

 ## Features
-- User Authentication: Secure user authentication and role-based access.
+- Multi-Tenant Architecture: GarageSync is designed to support multiple independent businesses (tenants) on a single platform, ensuring data isolation and security for each garage.

+- Role-Based Access Control: Granular control over user permissions based on roles.
+Restrict access to specific features and data based on user roles within the garage (e.g., Admin, Technician)..

+- Dashboard: Get an overview of your garage's current and previous activities at a glance.
+Track key metrics and stay informed about what's happening in your shop.

+- Booking System: Say goodbye to forgotten appointments!
+Manage your upcoming bookings efficiently and prevent scheduling conflicts, also able to complete drive thru services.

-- Employee Management: Manage employees' information and roles.
+- Employee Management:

+Track employee clock-in and clock-out times using secure PINs.

+Easily create and manage employee schedules.

+- Client Management: Store important information about your clients and their vehicles in one central location.
+Maintain a comprehensive record of customer details.

-- Service Management: Add, edit, and delete automotive services.
+- Inventory Management:

+Keep track of all the parts and materials in your garage's inventory.

+Monitor inventory usage to optimize stock levels.

+Receive low stock alerts to prevent running out of essential items.

+- Invoice Generation: Automatically generate invoices from booking details when services are completed.
+Simplify your billing process and ensure accurate record-keeping.

 ## Planned Features
-- Inventory Management: Track and manage inventory of parts and materials.

-- Customer Management: Store and manage customer information and service history.

-- Billing and Invoicing: Generate invoices and process payments.
+While GarageSync already offers a robust set of features, these are the plans for future enhancements:

-- Reporting and Analytics: Generate reports and analyze business data.
+- Reporting and Analytics: Gain insights into your business performance with detailed reports and analytics.

-- Appointment Scheduling: Schedule and manage repair appointments.

-- Notifications: Send notifications for upcoming appointments and service reminders.
+- Notifications: Send automatic reminders for upcoming appointments and service milestones.

+- Integration with Third-Party Software: Seamlessly connect GarageSync with your accounting software for streamlined financial management and automated inventory ordering.

 ## Technologies
 - Next.js: React framework for server-side rendering and generating static websites.